Undergraduate Department of

 ACG 3101.
 Financial Accounting and Reporting I (3).
-Prerequisites: ACG 2021 and ACG 2071 with a grade of "B" or better in each.
+Prerequisites: ACG 2021 and ACG 2071 with a grade of "B" or better; Students must also receive a grade of 75% or higher on FSU's ACG 2021 final exam or complete a competency exam with a score of 75% or higher.
 This course offers an in-depth study of financial-reporting concepts and generally accepted practice, including an overview of the accounting-cycle assets and noncurrent assets.
 Emphasis is placed on analyzing financial events and the consequences of financial-reporting alternatives.

 ACG 3111.
 Financial Accounting and Reporting II (3).
 Prerequisite: ACG 3101 with a grade of "C" or better.
 This course offers an in-depth study of financial-reporting concepts and generally accepted practice for long-term liabilities, leases, pensions, income taxes, and stockholder equity and earnings per share.
 Emphasis is placed on analyzing financial events and the consequences of financial-reporting alternatives on financial statements.

 ACG 3171.
 Analysis of Financial Statement Presentation (3).
 Prerequisite: ACG 2021 with a grade of "C–" or better.
 This course is intended to provide students with tools needed to evaluate the content of financial statements and accompanying disclosures.
 This is achieved by students developing an understanding of generally accepted accounting principles (GAAP) and their application.